ceph/ceph/doc/rados/operations/add-or-rm-mons.rst

 -----------------------------------------------

-There may come a time when the monitors must be moved to a different network,  a different part of the datacenter or a different datacenter altogether.
+There may come a time when the monitors must be moved to a different network,  a different part of the data center or a different data center altogether.
 While  it is possible to do it, the process becomes a bit more hazardous.

 In such a case, the solution is to generate a new monmap with updated IP